 Lime is basically Calcium.
 And Calcium not only helps raise pH, but it is also a vital plant nutrient (see below).
 Our product is derived from a food-grade source of Calcium that is often used in nutritional supplements.
 It is sugar-chelated, meaning it is binded with sugars into a form that makes it immediately available for absorption.
 (We do not use EDTA for chelation in any of our products.)
 We have also added 6% Nitrogen to speed up absorption and provide extra plant nutrition.

 Our Liquid Lime Formula can be sprayed on Calcium deficient plants for foliar absorption (through the leaves).
 This is the fastest and most efficient way to improve Calcium levels on vegetable and flower gardens, ornamental plants, lawns, trees and farm crops.

-Calcium plays a key part in our 4 Step Garden Fertilizing Program in both the Growth Stage and the Flower and Fruiting Stages of plant growth.
+Calcium plays a key part in both the Growth Stage and the Flower and Fruiting Stages of plant growth.
 It is an essential ingredient for high quality fruits and vegetables.
 By spraying the Liquid Lime foliarly (on the leaves) or using through drip irrigation, the nutrients are immediately available for plant uptake.

 DO NOT mix Liquid Lime with any other of our products in the same sprayer or tank.

 For Lawns and Gardens: Apply 4 oz per 1000 sf in 1-2 gallons of water or more.
 1 Gallon will treat 32,000 sf.
 If you are using an adjustable hose-end sprayer, set the dial to 2 oz per gallon of water and just wet the top of the grass or garden as you apply.
 We suggest two applications yearly, three times maximum.
 Regular use of Aerify PLUS or Nature’s Magic will enhance Calcium uptake.